ucsd-cse11-w22/ucsd-cse11-w22.github.io/_assignments-drafts/pa4.md

 You must also add your own tests.
-Construct your own (made-up or real) Tweet thread with at least 3 different authors and at least 5 different Tweets, and write at least 2 additional tests for each method – try to think of cases we may have not thoroughly tested in what's provided (there are some!).
+Construct your own (made-up or real) Tweet thread with at least 3 different authors and at least 5 different Tweets, and write at least 2 additional tests for each method – try to think of cases we may have not thoroughly tested in what's provided.

 Put these in an easily-found area of the `ExamplesTweets` to help us review your code; don't add them to the existing methods we provided.

 ## Numbers